 By late afternoon we loaded up the coolers and delivered what can only be described as really fresh chickens to our customers, and got home at dusk to do chores and go to bed.
 Our conversation drifted towards trying to help educate the general population of where food comes from, both animal and vegetable.
 It reminded us of a story a lady had shared with us at the Market earlier in the week.
 She was part of taking a high school class to the farm and while they were among the cattle, one teenager gazing at an Angus, said “Mmmmmm!!”
 And her teenage friend said, “Ew, you want to eat their feed or what?!”
 And the other girl replied, “No!
 That’s a steak standing right there!”
 Jaw dropped, eyes bugged out.
 This friend had never made the connection that meat came from animals.

 At first one might think, well that’s just city people.
 No offense to city dwellers, since I was one for many years.
 Last year I had to run to Bomgaars to pick up some extra chicks that we needed for broilers and we couldn’t order them in the mail, because it was too few, the requirement being 25 at a time.
 As I stood in line to pay for my chicks, a gal behind me exclaimed, “Oh, how cute!
 What are you going to do with them?”

 “Raise them and eat them.”
 I said.
 She gasped.
 And her husband, clearly annoyed, looked at her and said, “Where did you think chicken comes from!?!”
 And that was in my own farming, rural hometown.

 Part of our mission as a farm and CSA is exactly that: to educate others about where food comes from, how it’s grown, processed and what matters, as well as giving people the hands-on opportunity to experience gardening and livestock.

-And that’s the news from this weedy week on the farm!
+And that’s the news from the wonderfully wet week on the farm!